 Let’s take a step back.
-In 2009, the American Recovery and Reinvestment Act (ARRA) required the adoption of EMR systems to best serve patients.
+In 2009, the American Recovery and Reinvestment Act (ARRA) was introduced, which required the adoption of EMR systems to improve quality of patient care and better protect their medical information.
 EMRs are electronic medical files in which doctors store personal medical records (PMR), diagnoses, and other patient information.
-This information is utilized in record maintenance, prescription, payroll, claims, billing, and more.
+This vital information is utilized in record maintenance, prescription, payroll, claims, billing, and more.

 The unfortunate truth is that patient care is dictated by payers and insurance providers.
-Payers are experienced, meaning they have the ability to tactfully maneuver around federal and state guidelines while also holding the power to define acceptable payment and documentation.
+Payers can tactfully maneuver around federal and state guidelines while also holding the power to define acceptable payment and documentation.

-You deserve to be paid for the services you provide.
-Leveraging an EMR which demonstrates responsiveness to sudden changes and communicates those changes enables you to anticipate and mitigate them.
-Implementing an unresponsive EMR results in piling payer rejections, increased AR, decreased cash, and time spent managing documentation rather than focusing on patient care.
+Providers deserve to be paid correctly for the services they provide.
+Leveraging an EMR that demonstrates responsiveness to sudden changes enables you to anticipate and mitigate them to keep your operation running smoothly.
+Implementing an unresponsive EMR can result in accumulating payer rejections, increased AR, decreased revenue, and time spent managing documentation instead of focusing on patient care.

 Pivoting During Sudden Changes

 An EMR needs to be flexible and adaptive.
 Your system should:

 - Alert users about significant events such as information changes, claim format requirement changes, payer rejections or denials on claims, and other issues.
 Quickly communicating the problem facilitates a rapid response.

 - Enable documentation alterations and custom form creation to respond to new state regulations and payer-specific format requirements.